The Body Check-in is an incredible practice for life and money.

-The first step of the Conscious Bookkeeping journey is to bring more awareness to your money story.
+The first step of the Art of Money journey is to bring more awareness to your money story.

 Here is a great tool to assist you.

-I have been teaching this tool since I started offering the Conscious Bookkeeping work almost a decade ago.
+I have been teaching this tool since I started offering the Art of Money work over a decade ago.
 I know many of you have a similar practice that you bring to other areas of your life or maybe this type of thing is brand new for you.
 Either way, I invite you to experiment with this tool and incorporate it into your daily and weekly ‘MONEY PRACTICE’.

 This process serves several important purposes.
 First, it pushes the pause button on any additional information or stimulation coming at us from the outside world.
 This pause is very helpful when our inner world is getting stirred up or “activated” and we’ve started to become scattered or fragmented.
 It helps us reconnect with ourselves, see what’s actually happening inside, and thereby get to know ourselves better.